 Write + signs in between the lists of numbers.

 "These totals are all examples of numbers that can be written as the sum of consecutive numbers.
-Do you think all numbers can be written in this way?"
+I wonder if all numbers can be written in this way …"

 "How about trying to write the numbers from $1$ to $30$ as sums of consecutive numbers?"

 Give students time to work in pairs on filling in the gaps from $1$ to $30$.
 While they are working, write the numbers from $1$ to $30$ on the board ready to collect together the sums the class have found.